Iuri Medeiros

-Iuri José Picanço Medeiros (born 10 July 1994) is a Portuguese professional footballer who plays for Nemzeti Bajnokság I club Újpest as a winger.
+Iuri José Picanço Medeiros (born 10 July 1994) is a Portuguese professional footballer who plays as a winger.

 He achieved Primeira Liga figures of 148 games and 40 goals, for Sporting CP and Braga as well as loans to Arouca, Moreirense and Boavista.
-He also had brief spells in Italy, Poland and Germany, and won the 2020–21 Taça de Portugal with Braga.
+He also had brief spells in Italy, Poland, Germany, the United Arab Emirates, Israel and Hungary, and won the 2020–21 Taça de Portugal with Braga.

 Medeiros earned 56 caps and scored six goals for Portugal's youth teams.

 Club career

 Sporting CP

 Born in Horta, Azores, Medeiros joined Sporting CP's youth system in 2005, aged 11.
 He went on to spend three full seasons with their reserves in the Segunda Liga, his debut as a professional arriving of on 11 August 2012 as he came on as a 62nd-minute substitute for Filipe Chaby in a 1−0 away loss against U.D.
 Oliveirense.

 Medeiros was loaned to F.C.
 Arouca in the 2015 January transfer window, playing his first game in the Primeira Liga on the 18th in a 1−0 defeat at Moreirense FC.
 He subsequently served two season-long top division loans, at Moreirense and Boavista FC.
 While at the service of the former, he scored his first goal in the competition on 25 September 2015 to help to a 2−2 home draw with FC Porto and, on 12 March 2017, netted a brace to help the latter defeat C.S.
 Marítimo 3−0.

 Returned to the Estádio José Alvalade for the 2017−18 campaign, Medeiros made his competitive debut for Sporting's first team on 15 August 2017, playing the last minutes of the 0−0 home draw against FC Steaua București in the play-off round of the UEFA Champions League.
 He was, however, quickly deemed surplus to requirements by manager Jorge Jesus.

 On 25 January 2018, Medeiros signed with Genoa CFC on loan until June 2019, with the Italian club having the option to make the move permanent for €10 million.
 He made his Serie A debut on 5 February, playing 25 minutes in a 2−1 away win over SS Lazio.
 He scored his first goal for his new team on 3 April in his first start, helping the hosts to defeat Cagliari Calcio 2−1 with a last-minute effort.

 On 3 February 2019, Medeiros joined Legia Warsaw on loan.
 On 19 July, he cut ties with Sporting and moved to 1.
 FC Nürnberg of the German 2.
 Bundesliga on a four-year deal.